lemoer/bpfcountd/README.md

 # bpfcountd

-You can define some bpf (berkley packet filters) for your interfaces and *bpfcountd* will count the amount of packages and the total bytes for each single filter for you.
+This daemon was created to obtain packet statistics in larger networks without stressing the cpu resources. *bpfcountd* will count the amount of packages and bytes over time (for each defined rule).
+The rules are defined using the tcpdump filter syntax ([bpf](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter)).
-The [bpf](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter) are also known as tcpdump filter syntax.
-This daemon was created to monitor the broadcast traffic in a large layer2 network like the freifunk batman-adv mesh.
+The collected data is provided on unix socket in plaintext.

 ## Dependencies